brandongregory/dndhelp/src/5e-build-guides/mage-hunter-builds.md

 ### Ranger - Monster Slayer

 Some mage hunters emphasize the hunter bit, taking time to methodically track evasive targets, sometimes setting ambushes for them and catching them when they’re most vulnerable.
 These hunters target true monsters, like vampires and evil fey, but could easily hunt less exotic monsters like power-hungry mages.
 Tracking relentlessly and striking from the darkness, these mage hunters don’t just see enemy mages as threats—they see them as prey.

+The Monster Slayer is an archetype with many pop culture examples, but one great one is [Geralt from _The Witcher_](https://www.youtube.com/watch?v=DeAjiWbNHKg).
+Geralt knows monsters, and he knows how to protect himself from them and kill them.
+But when the greatest threats end up being other humans, he's able to hunt and fight them just like he does the monsters.

 Rangers are surprisingly good on their own against enemy mages, gaining spells like Absorb Elements, Silence, and Nondetection.
 Their higher hit point pool and solid defense from armor make them pretty tough to kill, and they usually have higher Wisdom scores—with Wisdom being one of the most common saving throws forced by spells, this comes in handy.